benanza/Climate-SQL-Alchemy/README.md

 ### Project Premise: I've decided to treat myself to a long holiday vacation in Honolulu, Hawaii.
 To help with my trip planning, I need to do some climate analysis on the area.

-1. Use SQLAlchemy create_engine to connect to your sqlite database.
+- Use SQLAlchemy create_engine to connect to sqlite database

-2. Use SQLAlchemy automap_base() to reflect your tables into classes and save a reference to those classes called Station and Measurement.
+- Reflect tables into classes and save a reference to those classes called Station and Measurement

 #### Precipitation Analysis